Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

 This operator detects if a driver has moved more than 1/2 of the Verlet radius.
 This operator works in combination with the backup_driver operator to store driver data at the iteration when the interaction lists have been recalculated.

 * In the case of a sphere, we test the distance between the two centers.
-* In the case of an STL mesh, we check the displacement of all vertices.
+* In the case of a RShape, we check the displacement of all vertices.
 * In the case of a cylinder, this option is disabled.
 * In the case of a wall, we look at the difference between the offset values.